ohwgiles/laminar/UserManual.md

 - `nodes/$NODE.env`
 - `jobs/$JOB.env`

-Finally, variables supplied on the command-line call to `laminarc run` or `laminarc trigger` will be available.
+Finally, variables supplied on the command-line call to `laminarc queue`, `laminarc start` or `laminarc run` will be available.
 See [parameterized runs](#Parameterized-runs)

 ## laminarc

 `laminarc` commands are:

-- `trigger [JOB [PARAMS...]]...` triggers one or more jobs with optional parameters, returning immediately.
+- `queue [JOB [PARAMS...]]...` adds one or more jobs to the queue with optional parameters, returning immediately.
+- `start [JOB [PARAMS...]]...` starts one or more jobs with optional parameters, returning when the jobs begin execution.
 - `run [JOB [PARAMS...]]...` triggers one or more jobs with optional parameters and waits for the completion of all jobs.
 Returns a non-zero error code if any job failed.
 - `set [VARIABLE=VALUE]...` sets one or more variables to be exported in subsequent scripts for the run identified by the `$JOB` and `$RUN` environment variables
 - `lock [NAME]` acquires the [lock](#Locks) named `NAME`